EshaanAgg/web/src/content/blog/placements/oa_3.md

    - $1 \leq n \leq 10^5$

 4. There is a grid of bricks of size $N \times M$.
 You make $q$ attacks on the same.
 Each attack is represented as $(x, y, t)$ where you destroy the brick in the row $x$ and column $y$ at the time $t$.
-Find the minimum time after which there is atleast a square of size $k \times k$ of bricks that are destroyed.
+Find the minimum time after which there is atleast a square hole of size $k \times k$ in the wall.

    Constraints: